Last updated on October 24th, 2023 at 19:06

 Fresh coffee, freshly ground, gives you an adjustable coffee brew that you easily adjust in terms of grind size, extraction time, type of filter used and the temperature of the water as these all have an effect on how your coffee will taste.

 These adjustments are not applicable to instant coffee or have no effect on how instant coffee will taste.

 Instant coffee gives you no control over the extraction of the flavor or caffeine content.
 This is determined by the coffee company.
 The only way in which you can make the coffee or caffeine content higher is to use more of the instant coffee powder.

 More often than not, this results in coffee that has a stronger bitter taste.

 Instant Coffee Vs Ground Coffee Health

-Naturally, the question of which of the two coffee is healthier.
+Naturally, the question of which of the two coffees is healthier arises.
 To be clear, and as a disclaimer, I am not a medic nor claim to be.
 I have a mind for scientific information thanks to holding a science degree (in engineering!).
 I have extensively looked at a number of studies and researched various well established medical websites like Healthline, WebMD, Pubmed and the NIH.

 It is clear that coffee does have beneficial properties for your health.

 The difference between both instant coffee and ground coffee and which is healthiest has very little difference.
 Both have antioxidants, essential minerals and vitamins as well as other compounds that aid your health.